JamieCollins/Project-1/README.md

 ### FIXED ISSUE

-"image-2" on landing page clipping over 1600 pixels - removed border radius to resolve issue.
+* "image-2" on landing page clipping over 1600 pixels - removed border radius from 50% to resolve issue.
+* Navigation menu is slightly off centre on screens with width sizes between 400 and 700 pixels.

 ## DEPLOYMENT PROCESS